UMNLibraries/janus/README.md

 ##### badFieldWarning

 This property provides a warning for an invalid field.
 The provided default is 'Unrecognized field: '.
 Optional.

+##### badFormatWarning

+This property provides a warning for an invalid format.
+The provided default is 'Unrecognized format: '.
+Optional.

 ### Sessions